fieryhenry/BCSFE-Python/README.md

 bcsfe
 ```

+6. You may also need to install `tk` with your system package manager to open the
+file selection dialog.
+This package may be called `tk` or `python-tk` or `python3-tk`.

 If anyone wants to put the editor on the AUR or another package repo, feel free, I'll be happy to
 help if needed.